翻譯進度

 lightbulb

-You may easily retrieve an array of a billable model's receipts via the receipts property:
+You may easily retrieve an array of a billable model's transactions via the transactions property:

 1use App\Models\User;